dmburd/cicd-workshop-fdc/README.md

 The first step in the Continuous Deployment (CD) process is authentication.
 You need to provide GitHub with credentials that will allow you to access your GCP project.
 Follow these steps:

 1. Go to Settings > Secrets and Variables > Actions > Repository Secrets and add a secret named `GCP_SA_KEY` with the provided credentials.
-2. Add a variable for `GCP_PROJECT_ID` using the provided GCP project ID.
+2. Add a secret named `GCP_PROJECT_ID` using the provided GCP project ID.
-3. Add a variable for `GCP_ARTIFACT_REGISTRY` using the provided artifact registry.
+3. Add a secret named `GCP_ARTIFACT_REGISTRY` using the provided artifact registry.

 Now that all the necessary information is correctly added to the secret environment variables, you can start implementing your CD pipeline.
 Follow these steps: